RIKEN-RCCS/lens3/v2/doc/design.md

 ### rclone "rclone serve s3"

-The current version of rclone (v1.66.0) does not work on (1) listing objects (2) uploading large objects.
+The current version of rclone (v1.66.0) does not work on (1) listing objects and (2) uploading large objects.

 It does not support ListObjectsV2.
 The old ListObjects works.
+In AWS CLI, it is necessary to use the low level API `$ aws s3api list-objects`.

 It does not support multipart transfer.
 Uploads fail but downloads work.
 Note that the default of multipart threshold is 8MB.
 It is